Every year since 2004 I have undertaken a short European tour. Here you will find details of the routes, the hotels and restaurants which have I used.

 The tour also provides a focus for months of planning over the winter - choosing the area, picking out a route, finding hotels.
 I've found Trentobike.org very helpful in undertaking the research and felt I should reciprocate with my own accounts of the journeys I've undertaken.
 Invariably, despite the research, there is something to be learnt from the experience which would make it better.
 In part I have put these pages together for my own benefit, recording my own memories, but those who may be tempted to go to some of the areas I have been I hope will find my descriptions helpful.

-I have yet to put together accounts of all the trips but will get round to it someday.
-Slovenia in 2007 was particularly good.
+I didn't put together accounts of the first four trips.
+Slovenia, in 2007, was particularly good.

 2004 - Spain - Cartagena to Malaga via Alpujarras